brunoborges/toml-schema/README.md

 1. The implicit TOML type `table` for specifying child elements associated to the parent.
 1. A type for a sequence of tables, `table-sequence`.

+For simplicity, there is no definition of `inline table` since these are just tables that can be expressed inlined in a TOML document.

 #### Allowed Values